nubenetes/awesome-kubernetes/docs/python.md

 - [geeksforgeeks.org: Top 10 Advance Python Concepts That You Must Know](https://www.geeksforgeeks.org/top-10-advance-python-concepts-that-you-must-know/)
 - [freecodecamp.org: Dictionary Comprehension in Python – Explained with Examples](https://www.freecodecamp.org/news/dictionary-comprehension-in-python-explained-with-examples/)

+## Thoth
+- [Project Thoth](https://thoth-station.ninja/) Using Artificial Intelligence to analyse and recommend software stacks for Python applications.
+- [developers.redhat.com: Thoth prescriptions for resolving Python dependencies](https://developers.redhat.com/articles/2021/09/22/thoth-prescriptions-resolving-python-dependencies) One of Thoth's major offerings is a cloud-based resolver, which examines the packages and libraries requested by an application and determines the best way to resolve them so that they work together in the target environment.

 ## Python Books
 - [Python Data Science Handbook 🌟](https://jakevdp.github.io/PythonDataScienceHandbook/) This website contains the full text of the Python Data Science Handbook by Jake VanderPlas; the content is available on GitHub in the form of Jupyter notebooks.
 - [automatetheboringstuff.com: Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)